sdblepas/spring-petclinic/readme.md

 ## Ansible install
- If you want to deploy the pet-clinic via ansible you can use the ansible-playbook-docker.yaml add you host in your ansible host file and add the playbook.\n On target server
+ If you want to deploy the pet-clinic via ansible you can use the ansible-playbook-docker.yaml add you host in your ansible host file and add the playbook.
+ On target server

 ```